poplatek/payment-methods-book/dankort/dankortmobil/README.md

 - The payment terminal beeps so signal approval of the QR-code communication
 - All devices signal purchase success

 PIN entry may be needed in some purchases.
+This is unclear ATM.

 See video: https://www.youtube.com/watch?v=w5s4_mp5I2k&feature=youtu.be&t=2m36s